fitzy1321/dotfiles/README.md

-# Config Repo
+# JFitzy's Dotfiles and config files

+Mainly storing dotfiles for my Pop!_OS installation.
+Also contains some Window's config files, fonts, icons,
-A repository to hold configuration files I need across multiple systems
+and various other files I need across systems.